DHTMLX/docs-spreadsheet/docs/react/overview.md

 ## Wrapper design principles

 - **Props describe state, not actions.** There are no "trigger" props.
 Pass data, and the component updates the widget accordingly.
-- **`sheets` is the single source of truth** for all spreadsheet data — cells, merged ranges, frozen panes, filters, sorting.
+- **`sheets` is the single source of truth** for all spreadsheet data: cells, merged ranges, frozen panes, filters, sorting.
 - **Ref is an escape hatch.** For operations that don't map to declarative props (export, programmatic selection, undo/redo), access the underlying widget instance via ref.
 - **All widget events are exposed as typed `onXxx` callback props.** "Before" callbacks can return `false` to cancel the operation.